“Will prices for my flight drop or should I book now?”

 Your price alerts will catch whatever filters you set for your flight: bags, stops, and airlines.
 You can get alerted of price drops for the route and dates you selected on as many or as few airlines as you'd like.
 Just filter for the flight deals you'd like to track, and then toggle the “Track prices” on.

-Once you begin tracking a certain route and date set, you'll start receiving email notifications if prices decrease or significantly increase.
+Once you begin tracking a certain route, you'll start receiving email notifications to your email account if prices decrease or significantly increase.
 But there's another way to keep tabs on your flights.

 You can also see all of your price alerts on Google Flights as well.
 Click the menu bar on the left-hand side of Google Flights to view all your tracked prices in a list form.

 On the Google Flights Price Alert page, you can see all the flights you're currently tracking.
-You can expand the price history to see price changes.
-If you click on the price alert itself, it will pull up the search with those prices.
 You can then click through that Google Flights search to book at that price directly with the airline.
 If you are no longer interested in tracking a flight, you can simply click the trashcan icon shown above to delete that tracked flight.

 Google Flights Price History

-Take this flight to Nashville (BNA) I’ve been tracking for over 100 days.
+Take this flight to Nashville (BNA) we tracked for over 100 days.
 Looking at the data, I should have booked around the 100-day mark when prices were as low as $190.
-Prices are sporadic but I'll wait for another dip to around $230 and hope for something close to $200 for my dates.
+Price changes are sporadic but I'll wait for another dip to around $230 and hope for something close to $200 for my dates.

-For another flight I’m tracking to Boston (BOS), the changes in airfare look to be in my favor as my dates got closer.
-From the flight price tracker, it appeared that prices were staying pretty stable on the MSP-BOS route, but as my travel dates get closer, the prices are dropping.
-Based on this data, I plan to bide my time and hope for a price drop to $137 or lower in the coming months.
+For another flight to Boston (BOS), the changes in airfare looked to be in my favor as my dates got closer.
+From the flight price tracker, it appeared that prices were staying pretty stable on the MSP-BOS route, but as my travel dates got closer, the prices were dropping.
+In this case, it was worth waiting to book.

 The Google Flights price alert tool should absolutely be one of the first tools you use when searching for cheap flights but your travel dates are set in stone – and even if they're not.
 Now, go set up a price alert for your upcoming vacation and get the heads up when it's time to book!